Düsseldorf: Duchy of Berg

-A market square sprang up on the banks of the Rhine and the square was protected by city walls on all four sides.
-In 1380, the dukes of Berg moved their seat to the town and Düsseldorf was made regional capital of the Duchy of Berg.
+In the first century following its founding, Düsseldorf developed only slowly.
+It was not until the rule of William II of Berg, who became Duke in 1380, that the town experienced significant growth.
+He expanded Düsseldorf by establishing a new town, increasing its area to about 22.5 hectares.
+William also enlarged the ducal palace and commissioned the construction of stone fortifications around the entire settlement.
 During the following centuries several famous landmarks were built, including the Collegiate Church of St Lambertus.
-In 1609, the ducal line of the United Duchies of Jülich-Cleves-Berg died out, and after a virulent struggle over succession, Jülich and Berg fell to the Wittelsbach Counts of Palatinate-Neuburg, who made Düsseldorf their main domicile, even after they inherited the Electorate of the Palatinate, in 1685, becoming now Prince-electors as Electors Palatine.
+In 1609, the ducal line of the United Duchies of Jülich-Cleves-Berg died out, and after a violent struggle over succession, Jülich and Berg fell to the Wittelsbach Counts of Palatinate-Neuburg, who made Düsseldorf their main domicile.

 Under the art-loving Johann Wilhelm II (r.
-1690–1716), a vast art gallery with a huge selection of paintings and sculptures, were housed in the Stadtschloss (city castle).
+1690–1716), a vast art collection comprising numerous paintings and sculptures was established in the Stadtschloss (city palace).
 After his death, the city fell on hard times again, especially after Elector Charles Theodore inherited Bavaria and moved the electoral court to Munich.
 With him he took the art collection, which became part of what is now the Alte Pinakothek in Munich.

 Destruction and poverty struck Düsseldorf after the Napoleonic Wars.
 Napoleon made Berg a Grand Duchy and Düsseldorf its capital.
-Johann Devaranne, a leader of Solingen's resistance to Napoleon's conscription decrees, was executed here in 1813.
-After Napoleon's defeat, the whole Rhineland including Berg was given to the Kingdom of Prussia in 1815.
-The Rhine Province's parliament was established in Düsseldorf.
-By the mid-19th century, Düsseldorf enjoyed a revival thanks to the Industrial Revolution as the city boasted 100,000 inhabitants by 1882; the figure doubled in 1892.
+In 1806, Joachim Murat (1767–1815) became Grand Duke of Berg but handed power over to Napoleon in 1808.
+Düsseldorf was visited by Napoleon in November 1811.
+Johann Devaranne, a leader of Solingen's resistance to Napoleon's conscription decrees, was executed in the city in 1813.